evilru/quake3-vsp-stats/README.md

 The Purpose of this repository is to fix php/mysql compatibility issues of the ExcessivePlus Community version 0.45-xp-1.1.2 which is based on the VSP Stats Processor 0.45 by Myrddin.

-It might not work with the most recent version of php/mysql as I don't test it on a regulary basis.
+Right now, it works with:

+* PHP 7.4.16
+* MySQL 8.0.23 / MariaDB 10.5.9

  If you find a bug, you are welcome to contribute and keep this version in a working state.

 To get more information about the ExcessivePlus Community version you might visit [goquake.com](https://www.goquake.com/).